ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-15-1.png)

 -   The same pattern seen for JFK is observed here.
 The large number of delays in these days may be explained by bad weather conditions.

--   Number of Flights delayed during different times of day for 7 days of the week
+### Figure 4.3.2.3 : Number of Flights delayed during different times of day for 7 days of the week

-### Figure 4.3.2.3 : Ridgeline Plot ( Time of Delay )

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-16-1.png)

 -   The trend in the departure shows that that there are no delays in flights from 0 to 5 AM.
 This may be because of less frequency of flights scheduled at that moment.
--   The departure delays seem to at its highest around 3 PM and 7 PM.
+-   The departure delays seem to be at its highest around 3 PM and 7 PM.
--   The Arrival delays seem to be at its highesr at around 5 PM to 9 PM, which is logical as the flights that had a delayed departure seem to arrive later than scheduled.
+-   The Arrival delays seem to be at its highest around 5 PM to 9 PM, which seems logical as the flights that had a delayed departure seem to arrive later than scheduled.
 -   There also seems to be small hike in arrival delays during the midnight.
-This also coloborates our previous logic that flights having a delayed depearture have delayed arrival as well.
+This also corroborates our previous logic that flights having a delayed depearture have delayed arrival as well.

 ### Figure 4.3.3: Choropleth - Delay Minutes per state